Traversable Wormholes induced by polytropic $n=1$ energy density: Polytropic dark matter profile

-where $\rho_{S}$ is the central density of the BEC-DM halo.
+where $\rho_{S}$ is the central density of the halo.
+This profile emerges from the Thomas-Fermi approximation in Bose-Einstein condensate dark matter models, but here we treat it as a generic polytropic distribution.
 The parameter $k=\pi/R$ is fixed by the condition that both the energy density and the pressure vanish at the finite radius $R$.
 Thus, $R$ defines the boundary of the matter distribution.
 Inserting the energy density~(\ref{TF}) into the first Einstein field equation, we obtain

-This explicitly relates the wormhole geometry to the oscillatory TF density profile.
+This explicitly relates the wormhole geometry to the oscillatory polytropic density profile.